ansible/workshops/exercises/ansible_network/exercises/4-X-tower-job-template/README.md

 ![job details view](images/jobfinish.png)

-If there is issues with your **BACKUP NETWORK CONFIG** job completing successfully please make sure you hostvars match what you have in inventory.
+If there is issues with your **Network-Backup** job completing successfully please make sure you hostvars match what you have in inventory.
 It is highly recommended to use the tower_setup.yml playbook from the previous exercise if you hit any problems.
 To automate the setup of your inventory, credentials and project so that manual mistakes won't be made.

 ## Step 3